-Like all great horror villains, Chucky would have his fair share of sequels to follow, starting with 'Child's Play 2' in 1990.
-It's relatively standard as far as horror sequels go - villain miraculously comes back to life for revenge, the lead comes back to be placed in some sort of special care scenario ('Elm Street 3', 'Halloween 5', 'Friday 5'), and several "nobody" characters are taken out by the killer in an ultimate mission of revenge (or copycatting).
+Like all great horror villains, Chucky would have his fair share of sequels to follow his debut, starting with 'Child's Play 2' in 1990.
+It's relatively standard as far as horror sequels go - the villain miraculously comes back to life for revenge, and the lead comes back to be placed in some sort of special care scenario (i.e. 'Dream Warriors', 'Revenge of Michael Myers', 'The New Blood'), and several "nobody" characters are taken out by the killer in an ultimate mission of revenge (or copycatting).

 But despite this film being released right around the time slasher horror was at a tipping point, it still managed to hold its own.
 Chucky the murderous doll provided something fairly new for audiences, and we could tell right away that he had the potential to be the next big thing in slasher horror.
 We were right about him for the most part, but he also burned fast and hot, leading to comedic additions to his movies for them to be worth a damn.
 Luckily though, with 'Child's Play 2', things are still pretty decent and frightening for kids (if they could get away with watching this stuff - I know a LOT who did!), and parents trying to protect kids alike.
 Though ultimately weaker than the first, this is still a solid watch for the series.